 The Avian Flu Vaccine

 Since 1997 outbreak in Hong Kong, the avian flu has infected people in over 15 countries in Asia, Europe, the Near East, the Pacific, and Africa.
-According to the World Health Organization (WHO), 637 confirmed cases and 378 deaths occurred between 2003-2013.
+According to the World Health Organization (WHO), over 600 confirmed cases and over 350 deaths occurred between 2003-2013.
 People at the greatest risk are those who have direct contact with sick or dead birds or with surfaces contaminated by the virus.
 There have been a few cases, though, where the virus spread between people.

 Health officials and researchers are concerned that the virus could reach new areas, especially with H5N1 infecting migratory birds.
 An even greater threat is that the virus could mutate into a more contagious form, with the ability to spread more easily from birds to people and between people.